 docker pull with Docker Content Trust on Docker Engine 1.10,

-Docker will attempt to search the
+Docker attempts to search the

 targets/releases role for the signed image tag,

-and will fall back to the default
+and falls back to the default

-that when searching the default
+searching the default

 targets role, Docker 1.10 may pick up on other